Kristiine Centre

 Kristiine Centre (Kristiine Keskus) is a shopping centre in Tallinn, Estonia.
 It's situated in Kristiine district's subdistrict of Lilleküla.
-Kristiine is one of the largest shopping centres in Estonia by the amount of shops.
+Kristiine is one of the largest shopping centres in Estonia by the number of shops.
 It has a gross leasable area of 53000 sqm containing nearly 170 different shops (including 18 restaurants and cafés).

 The shopping centre has three floors, with the shops and other commercial services on the ground and first floors.
 The third floor is reserved for parking.
 The biggest shops in the centre are Prisma, H&M, Marks and Spencer, Euronics, and Apollo.

+A O’Learys was opened in 2017.

 Kristiine Centre opened in 1999.
 At first, it was planned to be a 10000 sqm shopping centre but a 21000 sqm centre was built instead.
 The building cost 19,174 million euros.
 In 2002 the centre grew by 17000 sqm (at first, the extension was planned to be a cinema).
 In 2010, a second extension was built, adding another 20000 sqm to the centre's area.